- 1920-1924 (Creation)

 During his three years on this assignment he also witnessed the first groups of Mennonites leaving for Canada in 1923.
 He also traveled to Moscow and other countries before returning home to the United States.

 Arthur W. Slagel married Vesta Zook in 1925, who had been an American relief worker in Constantinople in 1921, working in an orphanage that Mennonite Central Committee had just taken over from the American Red Cross in 1921.
 Initially they made their home in Chicago.
-Later they had a farm in Topeka, Indiana, where Arthur died as a result of a farm tragedy in 1943.
+Their son Donald (Don) was born in 1928.
+In 1932 the Slagel family move to a farm in Topeka, Indiana.
+Slagel was killed in an acident at the farm in 1943.
 Vesta died in Meadows, Illinois in 1973.

 The Centre received these photographs as part of the A.A.
 Vogt's Mennonite Genealogy Inc. collection.
 Margaret Kroeker was of the opinion that her father, A. A. Vogt acquired them from his friend John P. Klassen of Bluffton, Ohio, sometime during the early 1960s.
 Klassen and Vogt were long-time friends from Russia.
 Both got involved in the early emigration movement in 1923.
 Just prior to his immigration, A.A.
 Vogt had worked closely with Slagel in the relief effort.
 Slagel had appointed Vogt as the chair of the Schoenwiese committee in April 1922 and also accepted his resignation as the time of emigration drew nearer.
 Correspondence between Klassen and Vogt from 1962 and 1963 mentions and describes immigration papers related to the negotiations for the 2nd train load of the 1923 emigrants, as well as photographs which Klassen has in his possession.
 He tells Vogt the photographs will be of interest to him and that he will know what to do with them.
 It seems quite likely that Klassen was referring to these photos taken by Arthur W. Slagel.
 Klassen visited Manitoba in 1965.
 A.A.
 Vogt made some annotations on the photos before he died in 1968.
 The Mennonite Heritage Centre acquired the A.A.
 Vogt Mennonite Genealogy Inc. collection in 2007.